MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/delete-application-portal.md

 ## Next steps

 You have completed the quickstart series!
-As a next step, read about best practices in app management.
+Next, learn about Single Sign-On (SSO), see [What is SSO?](what-is-single-sign-on.md) or read about best practices in app management.
 > [!div class="nextstepaction"]
 > [Application management best practices](application-management-fundamentals.md)